alelab-upenn/graph-neural-networks/README.md

 J. McAuley and J. Leskovec, "[Learning to discover social circles in Ego networks](http://papers.nips.cc/paper/4532-learning-to-discover-social-circles-in-ego-networks)," in _26th Neural Inform.
 Process.
 Syst._ Stateline, TX: NeurIPS Foundation, 3-8 Dec.
 2012.

+<p>4.
+A flocking dataset.
+The problem of flocking consists on controlling a robot swarm, initially flying at random, arbitrary velocities, to fly together at the same velocity while avoiding collisions with each other.
+The task is to do so in a distributed and decentralized manner, where each agent (each robot) can compute its control action at every time instat relying only on information obtained from communications with immediate neighbors.
+The dataset is synthetic in that it generates different sample trajectories with random initializations.
+When using this dataset, please cite

+F. Gama, E. Tolstaya, and A. Ribeiro, "[Graph Neural Networks for Decentralized Controllers](http://arxiv.org/abs/2003.10280)," _arXiv:2003.10280v1 [cs.LG],_ 23 March 2020.

 ### Libraries <a class="anchor" id="libraries"></a>

 The libraries found here are split into two directories: <code>Modules/</code> and <code>Utils/</code>.

 * <code>Modules.architectures</code> contains the implementation of several standard architectures (as <code>nn.Module</code> subclasses) so that they can be readily initialized and trained.
 Details are provided in the [next section](#architectures).

+* <code>Modules.architecturesTime</code> contains the implementation of several standard architectures (as <code>nn.Module</code> subclasses) that handle time-dependent topologies, so that they can be readily initialized and trained.
+Details are provided in the [next section](#architectures).

+* <code>Modules.evaluation</code> contains functions that act as intermediaries between the model and the data in order to evaluate a trained architecture.

 * <code>Modules.loss</code> contains a wrapper for the loss function so that it can adapt to multiple scenarios.

 * <code>Modules.model</code> defines a <code>Model</code> that binds together the three basic elements to construct a machine learning model: the (neural network) architecture, the loss function and the optimizer.
-It also contains assigns a name to the model and a directory where to save the trained parameters of the architecture.
-It offers methods to save and load parameters, and even to train and evaluate a model individually.
+Additionally, it assigns a training handler and an evaluator.
+It assigns a name to the model and a directory where to save the trained parameters of the architecture, as well.
+It is the basic class that can train and evaluate a model and also offers methods to save and load parameters.

-* <code>Modules.train</code> contains a function that handles the training for several models simulatenously, so that they can be compared under the exact same training conditions.
+* <code>Modules.training</code> contains classes that handle the training of each model, acting as an intermediary between the data and the specific architecture within the model being trained.

 * <code>Utils.dataTools</code> loads each of the datasets described [above](#datasets) as classes with several functionalities particular to each dataset.
 All the data classes do have two methods: <code>.getSamples</code> to gather the corresponding samples to training, validation or testing sets, and <code>.evaluate</code> that compute the corresponding evaluation measure.